AughtDev/LingoLucid/README.md

 - Automatic Proficiency Tracking: This is the core feature.
 You don't need to manually update your level.
 The extension automatically adjusts your proficiency score based on your reading and translation habits.

-## How It Works: The Passive Learning Engine
+## 🧠How It Works: The Passive Learning Engine

 LingoLucid's goal is to make learning invisible.
 This is achieved through a continuous feedback loop.

-1. Translate & Simplify: When you open an article, the text is first translated and then "rewritten" (simplified) to match your B1 level.
+1. Translate & Simplify: When you open an article, the text is first translated and then "rewritten" (simplified) to match your proficiency level.

 2. Track Engagement: As you read, the extension tracks:
 - Successful Reading: How long you spend engaged with text blocks without translating.